champagnealexandre/alexandrechampagne.io/content/ool-digest/digest117/index.md

 ---
 title: OoL digest — July 3 edition
-subtitle: "This week we have 5 new papers and 1 book on the origin of life.
+subtitle: "This week we have 5 new papers on the origin of life.
 Enjoy!"
-summary:  "This week we have 5 new papers and 1 book on the origin of life.
+summary:  "This week we have 5 new papers on the origin of life.
 Enjoy!"
 date: "2023-07-03T00:00:00Z"

 # ##########################################################